MLH-Fellowship/OSS-Guide/README.md

 ## Motivation

 Jumping into a large open-source project with no prior experience navigating such a codebase can certainly seem daunting.
 MLH Fellowship's Open-source track gives a platform for such budding contributors to learn and hone these skills.
-However, often times, the beginning weeks can seem challenging and the challenge usually lies in this one question - **How to understand the large codebase of an open-source project?**
+However, oftentimes, the beginning weeks can seem challenging and the challenge usually lies in this one question - **How to understand the large codebase of an open-source project?**

 ## What does this website encompass?

 This handbook helps fellows out with the same.
 We have divided this project into 3 sections -

-* **General Guide and Exploring** - This contains general information about how one can proceed contributing to open-source.
+* **General Guide and Exploring** - This contains general information about how one can proceed to contribute to open-source.
 We have carefully crafted this and it presently contains the following topics -

   * **Choosing a Project** - How to go about selecting a project to contribute to?
   * **Getting Started with a Repository** - How to make those baby steps?
 Contains sub-topics like -